luxi-huang/NotAnyMike.github.io/_posts/2020-12-12- Whisker_Sensor_Mapping.md

 Whisker data are in 3D points.
 I need to transfer it to 2D laser-scan data, and use that data build a map.
 It order to do it, I transfer 3D points to 2D points by eliminate z axis value.
 Next I transfer 2D data to 2D laser-scan data by setting up ```scan_angle```, ```angle_increasement```, ```scan_time```, ```range_distance```.

 ## Map building
-After I convert 3D whisker data to 2D scan data, I implement with slam toolbox to locate all obstacles in 2D map.
+After I convert 3D whisker data to 2D scan data, I implement slam with slam_toolbox to locate all obstacles in 2D map.

 ### Future scope
 -  Implement whisker mapping method into whisker robot in real world.